guicho271828/dynotune/README.md

 + CMA-ES is NOT appropriate for "work out of box" situation.
 It requires lots of hyperparameters by itself.
   Also, implementation cost for me is high...

+## Note

+The results of the target function is not cached.
+Thus, it is possible that the same parameter is evaluated more than twice.
+Use [function-cache](http://quickdocs.org/function-cache/).

 ## Dependencies
 This library is at least tested on implementation listed below: